The Long Journey to Delhi…and the Greeting Upon Arrival

 From Jodhpur we flew to Varanasi.
 Again, the Micato touch was evident as every aspect of our transfer, air tickets, and handling of luggage were handled seamlessly by Puneet and his associates.
 It’s kind of the Micato way—the potentially challenging bits are all taken care of, and their guests are allowed to enjoy the journey unimpeded by concerns with logistics.

 Varanasi…where to start?
-We had experienced plenty of the chaos of India up to this point—frenetic traffic with scooters competing with camels, elephants and tractors were, it seemed, the norm.
+We had experienced plenty of the chaos of India up to this point—frenetic traffic with scooters competing with camels, elephants and tractors was, it seemed, the norm.
 But Varanasi turns it up a notch or two.
 It is the ultimate spiritual destination for those of the Hindu faith, situated on the banks of the Ganges River.
 It is here that millions come on pilgrimages, to bathe in the waters of the holiest of rivers, to commune with holy men, and in some instances to say farewell to those who have completed their mortal journey.
 Carnival rides compete for attention with funeral pyres.
 Commerce thrives alongside holy men of deep devotion.
 The throngs surging to the River are a force of nature.

 It is the sum of all humanity.

 In writing this, it is the one place that induced writer’s block.
 The sensations are overwhelming.
 Varanasi will astound you.
-And, regardless of your faith (or lack thereof), it is THE one place on Earth that you should visit in this lifetime.
-We are not of the Hindu faith, but you cannot help but be overwhelmed by the spectacle of the morning ceremony of priests welcoming the morning sun, or by the utter devotion to family and natural forces manifested by traditions that stretch back over centuries.
+And, regardless of your faith (or lack thereof), it is the one place on Earth that you should visit in this lifetime.
+We are not of the Hindu faith, but you cannot help but be overwhelmed by the spectacle of the morning ceremony of priests welcoming the morning sun, or by the utter devotion to family and natural forces manifested by traditions that stretch back over millennia.

 After our first full day outing in the City, Puneet urged us to freshen up and meet him in the lobby.
 From there he led us outside for one of the most touching occasions in a journey that was filled with touching occasions, a Hindu ceremony performed by two priests, celebrating our 48 years of marriage.